lad1066/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: June 08, 2017

+**Today's Progress**: Worked on my Portfolio page for FCC.
+Figured out how to seperate my sections using divs but there's one that's giving me trouble so I'm going to work on that tomorrow.

+**Thoughts:** I worked for 85 minutes but was distracted throughout so it really should only count as an hour.
+No baseball tonight so I made the mistake of putting on AGT and it was a bridge too far.
+I'll have to figure something else out for the nights when the Rangers aren't playing.
+Learning CSS is a slow process and I do find myself getting frustrated, but it's pretty cool when I work something out.

+**Link:** https://codepen.io/lad1066/pen/WOvzqW (Code Pen of my Tribute Page)

 ### Day 3: June 07, 2017

 **Today's Progress**: Worked on my Portfolio page for FCC.
 Figured out how to do the basics of a horizontal navigation bar - go me!